AdaCore/spark2014/docs/lrm/source/subprograms.rst

     expression (e.g., Pre for a precondition expression, Assert for the argument of an Assert pragma) shall [also] be Ignore.

+.. _tu-fe-ghost_entities-19:

+19. A task or protected type shall not be a ghost type.
+    A synchronized object shall not be a ghost object.
+    [Note that any object with a task or protected part is a synchronized object; see TBD].
+    A synchronized state abstraction shall not be a ghost state abstraction (see TBD).

 .. _etu-ghost_entities-lr:

 .. centered:: **Verification Rules**

-.. _tu-fe-ghost_entities-19:
+.. _tu-fe-ghost_entities-20:

-19. A ghost procedure shall not have a non-ghost [global] output.
+20. A ghost procedure shall not have a non-ghost [global] output.

-.. _tu-cbatu-ghost_entities-20:
+.. _tu-cbatu-ghost_entities-21:

-20. An output of a non-ghost subprogram other than a ghost global shall not depend on a ghost input.
+21. An output of a non-ghost subprogram other than a ghost global shall not depend on a ghost input.
 [It is intended that this follows as a consequence of other rules.]

-.. _tu-fe-ghost_entities-21:
+.. _tu-fe-ghost_entities-22:

-21. A ghost procedure shall not have an effectively volatile global input with the properties Async_Writers or Effective_Reads set to True.
+22. A ghost procedure shall not have an effectively volatile global input with the properties Async_Writers or Effective_Reads set to True.
     [This rule says, in effect, that ghost procedures are subject to the same restrictions as non-ghost functions with respect